ArnavIyer/yantr/src/test_vesc/README.md

 ## Troubleshooting

 **Robot doesn't move:**
-- Check if `vesc_driver_node` is running: `ros2 node list`
+- Check if the VESC driver nodes are running: `ros2 node list`
-- Check if VESC is connected: Look for connection messages in vesc_driver logs
+- Check if VESCs are connected: Look for connection messages in driver logs
 - Verify topics: `ros2 topic echo /cmd_vel` should show the commands being sent

 **Robot doesn't stop:**